- Looks great on 3DS

 Trading my hours for the time I took to complete the game was annoying in moments, but for the most part painless.
 Yet, “painless” is a word that describes a lot of things people do in life, like waiting in line or updating a computer.
 It’s an adjective, not a compliment.
 There’s some neat stuff here, like the visuals and gameplay, but the level design and the way Captain Toad just is as a character didn’t do it for me.
 Plenty of people will like this game, I’m just not one of them.

+If you want to contact the writer, you can email Dominic at dcichocki(at)tiltingwindmillstudios.com, or message him on Twitter.
 This review was conducted using a retail copy of the game I bought for the 3DS.
 It is also available on the Switch, and was originally released on the Wii U.